sachaarbonel/repo_walker/README.md

 ## Examples

-1. Compare two tags, showing only Rust files, and copy to clipboard:
+1. Compare two tags, branches or commits, showing only Rust files, and copy to clipboard:
    ```bash
    repo_walker --path /path/to/repo --git-from v0.1.0 --git-to v0.2.0 --extensions rs | pbcopy
    ```

-2. Compare tags with more context lines and copy to clipboard:
+2. Compare tags, branches or commits with more context lines and copy to clipboard:
    ```bash
    repo_walker --path /path/to/repo --git-from v1.0 --git-to v2.0 --context-lines 5 | pbcopy
    ```